fpaparoni/chaos-room/README.md

 [Watch the ChaosRoom tutorial](https://vimeo.com/1122008380)

-## Creating the LÖVE Executable
+## Creating the LÖVE file

-You can package the client into a `.love` executable by navigating to the `frontend` folder and running:
+You can package the client into a `.love` file by navigating to the `frontend` folder and running:

 ```bash
 zip -9 -r ../chaos-room.love *